Moss Side, South Ribble

-Moss Side is a suburban, semi-rural community on the western side of Leyland, Lancashire, in the borough of South Ribble, England.
-The suburb is growing.
-It is adjacent to Bretherton, Ulnes Walton and Midge Hall.
+Moss Side is a suburban, semi-rural community on the western side of Leyland and ward in the South Ribble district, in the county of Lancashire, England.
+The growing suburb is adjacent to Bretherton, Ulnes Walton and Midge Hall.
+In 2021 the ward had a population of 3894.

 There is a Scouts group in the area and a concert party who perform for senior citizens.
 There are bowling and running groups in the community as well.

 There were plans to build a new Redrow apartment development, but local residents fought a determined campaign to oppose this and planning permission was ultimately refused in December 2005.

 A new ball court and a children's playground were completed in 2005 and a better community is coming together overall.

 Moss Side has seen an increase in community involvement in recent years.
 This has delivered benefits such as the Moss Side Community Newsletter, a Moss Side football team and the new 'Your Moss Side' website.